-In April 2022, we entered into an agreement with Boeing to remove cancellation rights for certain Boeing 737 MAX aircraft that we had ordered.
-These aircraft are expected to be delivered in 2024 through 2026 and have a total value of approximately \$8.3 billion based on the current list price; the actual purchase prices are expected to be significantly lower.
-We now have commitments to purchase 464 aircraft (including 16 purchase and leaseback transactions, and excluding aircraft for which we have cancellation rights and aircraft with contracted sales at delivery), 32 engines, 16 helicopters and other commitments through 2027.
+In July 2022, we entered into an agreement with Boeing to purchase five additional Boeing 787-9 aircraft.
+We now have commitments to purchase 461 new aircraft (excluding aircraft for which we have cancellation rights and aircraft with contracted sales at delivery), 31 new engines, 17 new helicopters and other commitments through 2027.